rlychilplr/clean-pc/README.md

 an annoying thing in the V2.X is the message boxes, it creates a message box every time it deletes files in a directory so yea uhm... please use the v3 its overall just better
 (the message boxes sounded like a good idea but they really arent)

+i am NOT to be held responsable for any valuble files that are lost